A remark on certain restricted plane partitions and crystal melting model: The generating functions of certain plane partitions

 That is to say, $\tilde{Z}^{\infty,\infty,\infty}_{\lambda,\mu,\nu}$ can also be considered as the partition function of plane partitions without finiteness.
 One can similarly deal with the cases when only one or two of $L,N,M$ go to infinity.

-When $L=N=M=\infty$ and $\lambda=\mu=\nu=\emptyset$, that is to say, there is no any restriction to such plane partitions.
+When $L=N=M=\infty$ and $\lambda=\mu=\nu=\emptyset$, that is to say, there is no any restriction on such plane partitions.
 The above generating function is thus a summation over all the finite plane partitions, which corresponds to the unbounded case of the MacMahon formula, i.e. equation \eqref{eqn:macmahon} by letting $a,b,c\rightarrow\infty$.
-One of the interesting things is that, the MacMahon formula is a product of some simple rational functions of $q$.
-Thus, it will be interesting whether the general cases also have product formulas.
-Throughout the rest of this subsection, we will prove the equation \eqref{eqn:main tZ} in Theorem \ref{thm:main}, which give a formula for $\tilde{Z}^{L,N,M}_{\lambda,\mu,\nu}$ in terms of vacuum expectation value.
+One of the interesting things is that the MacMahon formula is a product of some simple rational functions of $q$.
+Thus, it will be interesting to see whether the general cases also have product formulas.
+Throughout the rest of this subsection, we will prove the equation \eqref{eqn:main tZ} in Theorem \ref{thm:main}, which gives a formula for $\tilde{Z}^{L,N,M}_{\lambda,\mu,\nu}$ in terms of vacuum expectation value.

 The main method of this subsection was originally used in \cite{ORV}.
-Their method are applied to the $N=\infty$ case.
-We generalize it to general $N<\infty$ and clarify that, their method are essentially used to compute the partition function of diagonal plane partitions (even though they said that their method is for perpendicular plane partitions (see Subsection 3.4 in \cite{ORV})).
+They match the partition functions to matrix elements of product of vertex operators.
+Their method is applied to the $N=\infty$ case.
+We generalize it to general $N<\infty$ by inserting certain projection operators.
+Moreover, we clarify that their method is essentially used to compute the partition function of diagonal plane partitions (even though they said that their method is for perpendicular plane partitions (see Subsection 3.4 in \cite{ORV})).
 We first introduce the notations in equation \eqref{eqn:main tZ}.

 For a partition $\mu=(m_1,...,m_r|n_1,...,n_r)$, denote by the modified vertex operators as

 and

 The $\mathbbm{1}_{l(\cdot)\leq d}$ is the operator that projects onto the subspace spanned by $|\mu\rangle$ with $l(\mu)\leq d$.
 Similarly, the operator $\mathbbm{1}_{l(\cdot^t)\leq d}$ projects onto the subspace spanned by $|\mu\rangle$ with $l(\mu^t)\leq d$, which is equivalent to the condition $\mu_1\leq d$.
 When $d=\infty$, $\mathbbm{1}_{l(\cdot)\leq \infty}$ and $\mathbbm{1}_{l(\cdot^t)\leq \infty}$ are the identity operator.